yingyonghui/CommPath/README.md

 tumor.obj <- findLRmarker(object = tumor.obj, method = "wilcox.test")
 ```

-#### Identification of ligand-receptor (LR) associations
+#### Statistical identification of potential ligand-receptor (LR) associations
 ```
-# find significant LR pairs
+# To find significant LR pairs
 tumor.obj <- findLRpairs(object = tumor.obj,
 		logFC.thre = 0,
 		p.thre = 0.05)
 ```
-The counts of significant LR pairs and overall interaction intensity among cell clusters are then stored in tumor.obj@interact[['InteractNumer']]，and the detailed information of each LR pair is stored in tumor.obj@interact[['InteractGene']].
+The counts of Statistically significant LR pairs and overall interaction intensity among cell clusters are then stored in ***tumor.obj@interact[['InteractNumer']]***，and the detailed information of each LR pair is stored in ***tumor.obj@interact[['InteractGene']]***.

 Then we can visualize all interactions through a circos plot:
 ```
 # To show the counts of LR associations among all clusters
-# Here we set the parameter "filter" as FALSE, which means that those LR interactions are identified only based on their expression profiles, not filtered by pathways in the receiver cells (as described in the later section)
+# Here we set the parameter "filter" as FALSE, which means that those LR interactions are identified only based on their expression profiles, not filtered by pathways in the receiver cells (as described in the later sections)
 pdf('circosPlot-count.nonfiltered.pdf',height=6,width=6)
 circosPlot(object = tumor.obj, filter=FALSE)
 dev.off()